The B-model connection and mirror symmetry for Grassmannians: Introduction

 \section{Introduction}

-Grassmannians are examples of smooth projective Fano varieties $X$ over $\C$, including also projective homogeneous spaces $G/P$, del Pezzo surfaces, etc..
-The (genus $0$) Gromov-Witten invariants of such varieties, which relate to enumerative questions about rational curves in $X$, can be put together in various ways to define rich mathematical structures, such as the quantum cohomology rings, flat pencils of connections, Frobenius manifolds and other structures \cite{CoxKatz:QCohBook}.
-We consider these to make up the $A$-model of $X$.
-Mirror symmetry in one sense then seeks to describe these structures in terms of for example singularity theory or oscillating integrals of a regular function $W$ on a `mirror' affine Calabi-Yau variety $\check X$.
-We call this mirror datum the $B$-model or Landau-Ginzburg (LG) model associated to $X$.
-The regular function $W$ is also called the `superpotential'.
+The genus $0$ Gromov-Witten invariants of a Grassmannian $X$ answer enumerative questions about rational curves in $X$ and are put together in various ways to define rich mathematical structures such quantum cohomology rings, flat pencils of connections on Frobenius manifolds \cite{CoxKatz:QCohBook}.
+These structures are part of the so-called `$A$-model' of $X$.
+Mirror symmetry in the sense we consider here seeks to describe these structures in terms a mirror dual `$B$-model' or Landau-Ginzburg (LG) model associated to $X$.
+Explicitly, the data from the $A$-model should be encoded by singularity theory or oscillating integrals of a regular function $W_q$ (the superpotential) which is defined on a `mirror dual' affine Calabi-Yau variety $\Xcheck$ with a holomorphic volume form $\omega$.
+In the present paper we construct such a mirror datum in canonical and concrete terms for Grassmannians and prove associated mirror conjectures.
+Our results in particular imply and enhance a conjecture formulated in the 1990s by Batyrev, Ciocan-Fontanine, Kim and van Straten \cite[Conjecture~5.2.3]{BCKS:MSGrass} concerning a series expansion for a coefficient of Givental's $J$-function.
+This conjecture was restated in a paper of Bertram, Ciocan-Fontanine and Kim \cite[Section~3]{HoriVafaConj}, where the special case of Grassmannians of $2$-planes was proved by an entirely different method.
+The conjecture was again restated as a problem of interest in \cite[Problem 14]{prz09} some 10 years later.

-One such structure on the $A$-model side is the small quantum cohomology ring.
-For general projective homogeneous spaces $G/P$ the quantum cohomology rings have already been reconstructed via Jacobi rings of associated superpotentials in previous work \cite{Rie:MSgen}, recovering the remarkable presentations of these quantum cohomology rings due to Dale~Peterson~\cite{Pet:QCoh}.
-This paper is concerned with another structure, the small Dubrovin or Givental connection, which can be viewed as involving a kind of deformation (quantization) of the multiplication by a hyperplane class in quantum cohomology.
-See Section~\ref{s:IntroAmodel} for the definition in our setting.
-An equivariant analogue will appear in a future Appendix.

-The main goal of this paper is to construct this $A$-model connection in terms of a Gauss-Manin system defined by the mirror LG~model, in the case where $X$ is a Grassmannian.
-The LG~model we work with is a reformulation of the one defined for general $G/P$ in \cite{Rie:MSgen}, which applies to Grassmannians as a special case.
-Namely we give a new formula for this LG~model in the Grassmannian case written out in terms of Pl\"ucker coordinates on a Langlands dual Grassmannian.

-Earlier (Laurent polynomial) LG~models for Grassmannians were proposed by Eguchi, Hori and Xiong \cite{EHX:GravQCoh} and studied by Batyrev, Ciocan-Fontanine, Kim, and van Straten \cite{BCKS:MSGrass} in the 1990's.
-We show that our LG~model is isomorphic to a partial compactification of these.